HunterMV/WifiWebServer/README.md

 ---

 To simulate a phone leaving the zone of a lockbox.
-This is accomplished but using an Arduino board with WIFI capability to host a server that allows the user to remotely turn on and off a lock.
+This is accomplished by using an Arduino board with WIFI capability to host a server that allows the user to remotely turn on and off a lock.